irfan-1117/jenkins-python/README.md

 # jenkins-python
-to automate python cicd with jenkins
+to automate python cicd with gitlab-cicd